 There are two main types of water lilies: hardy and tropical.
 Both will require some TLC to make it through the winter in cold climates.
 That’s why a lot of gardeners grow water lilies as annuals, composting them at the end of the season.

-But if you have the space and the where with all, it is possible to overwinter both hardy and tropical water lilies.
-You should expect to have varying degrees of success since there are a lot of things that can go wrong when trying to overwinter water lilies.
+But if you have space and the wherewithal, it is possible to overwinter both hardy and tropical water lilies.
+You should expect to have varying degrees of success since there are many things that can go wrong when trying to overwinter water lilies.
 Outdoors, the weather can surprise you by becoming colder than expected or with wide temperature swings.
-Indoors you can control conditions better, but sometimes the plants simply aren’t able to adjust.
+You can control conditions better indoors, but sometimes the plants simply aren’t able to adjust.

 If you’d like to try overwintering your water lilies, here are some suggested methods for winter care of water lilies.